stevedepp/BreastCancerDetectionViaSageMakerLambda/README.md

 #

-> In about 3 minutes, you can tap on “Open Jupyter” ...
+> After about 3 minutes, you can tap on “Open Jupyter” ...

 ### 3h
 ### Amazon SageMaker